 Step #2: Start the discarding process

 Does this task “spark joy”?
 Finishing a task releases dopamine, but does the task motivate you to achieve it just by doing it?
 Or do you simply want to cross it off your to-do list?
-Be honest — you don’t really want to fix that land mower yourself, so why not just buy a new one or get it serviced?
-If it produces needless disappointment for constantly putting it off, discard that task altogether.
+Be honest—you don’t want to fix that land mower yourself, so why not buy a new one or get it serviced?
+If it produces needless disappointment for constantly putting it off, discard that task.
 It may not be worth the hassle.
 Decluttering your to-do list will give you peace of mind.

 Eisenhower Matrix Task List Due Date (Table View)